Bone China vs Porcelain: Which Is Best for Your Table?

 What makes bone china special:

-I've seen bone china hold up beautifully in homes where it's used weekly for dinner parties, but I've also seen it chip when handled carelessly in a busy kitchen.
+I have seen bone china hold up beautifully in homes where it is used weekly for dinner parties, but I have also seen it chip when handled carelessly in a busy kitchen.
 It requires gentle care.
+When paired with the right linens, candles, and finishing touches, bone china elevates the entire table.a properly set table

 What Is Porcelain?

 Porcelain, sometimes called hard-paste porcelain, is made from kaolin clay, feldspar, and quartz, fired at very high temperatures (typically above 2,300°F).
-That intense heat vitrifies the material, creating a surface that's dense, non-porous, and extremely hard.
+That intense heat vitrifies the material, creating a surface that is dense, non-porous, and extremely hard.

 The first thing you notice with porcelain is the weight.
 It has a satisfying heft, solid and grounded on a table, with a color that tends toward a brighter, crisper white compared to bone china's warmer tone.